Are you using empathy in your marketing?

 Examples of empathetic B2B companies

-For example, Slack (currently the fastest growing start-up in history) practices empathy in their marketing, and empathy is part of their core values.
+The team at Slack practices empathy in their marketing and considers it to be a part of their core values.

 In this interview, Slack CEO Stewart Butterfield stated, “It’s very difficult to design something for someone if you have no empathy.”

 Additionally, IBM is gearing up to become the world’s largest design company.
 As part of their boot camps, employees learn how to apply empathy to connect better with colleagues and clients.
 They’re learning how to tap into their customers’ and colleagues’ feelings and need to come up with better solutions.